How to Master DBT’s TIPP Skills EASILY

 • Biceps and Upper Arms – Bend your elbows, tense your biceps, hold, then relax.

-• Shoulders – Shrug your shoulders up towards your ears to create tension, hold, and then relax.
+• Shoulders – Shrug your shoulders towards your ears to create tension, hold, and relax.

 • Forehead – Raise your eyebrows as high as possible, creating tension in your forehead, hold, then relax.